 Morin’s new staff team hit the ground running this season.
-Christmas and New Year were fully booked and Amy, Lucy & Jason, our hardworking team behind Olivia, made sure that everyone at Morin is made welcome.
+Christmas and New Year were fully booked and Amy, Lucy and Jason – our hardworking team behind Olivia – made sure that everyone at Morin was made to feel welcome.

-Jason, happy to work outside in blizzards clearing the driveway so guests can get to the front door and then whisking them off to the lifts and ski lessons on time.
-Amy works away behind the scenes in the kitchen making sure that all guests and friends are well fed at both the start and end of an active day, whilst Lucy moves swiftly and silently around the chalet making sure everyone’s rooms are warm, clean and comfortable; tables are set, wine bottles at the ready, as well as her welcoming smile.
+Jason happily works outside in blizzards clearing the driveway so guests can get to the front door before whisking them off to the lifts and ski lessons on time.
+Amy works away behind the scenes in the kitchen making sure that all guests and friends are well fed at both the start and end of an active day.
+And Lucy moves swiftly and silently around the chalet making sure everyone’s rooms are warm, clean and comfortable, all dining tables are set, and wine bottles are ready and waiting.

-After the masses of late January and February snow the skies have cleared and we have been basking in wonderful sunshine and playing in the pillows of powdery snow.
+After the masses of late January and February snow, the skys have cleared and we have been basking in wonderful sunshine and playing in the pillows of powdery snow.
 Who said you can’t teach an old dog new tricks?
-Snow Shoeing and Ski de fond have been cracked (or was that the ribs?)
+Snow Shoeing and Ski de Fond have been cracked (or was that the ribs?)
 After visiting Morzine and Portes du Soleil for nearly twenty years we’ve discovered completely new areas and terrain thanks to these new-found winter sports.
-Morzine continues to reveal its secrets to us and still puts a smile on our face.
-Let’s hope that it works for our Morin guests too.
+Morzine continues to reveal its secrets to us and still puts a smile on our faces.
+We hope that it works for our Morin guests too.

 We have also prepared the garden for its winter sleep – it worked very hard over the summer but has bounced back once the stretch tent was dismantled and packed away.
 A couple of the trees that hadn’t be pruned for who knows how many years have finally dropped their leaves and are left looking a bit like Edward Scissorhands.
 We gave them one more chance and I think they are going to repay us next year – fingers crossed.